data2health/architecting_attribution/engagement.md

 # Attribution workshop

 Dates are being finalized for a community workshop in Chicago in the late spring in 2019.
-Check back for more information.
+Register interest [here](https://goo.gl/forms/WFovPhtinGYg5oTm1).